A Friendly Place to Lay Your Head

 weeks ahead, drive 30 miles for a personal interview, and order listings books for each country.
 Now the lists are online in a secured area for members, but this is the only thing that has gotten easier.
 This is a high-minded organization more

 interested in cultural understanding and sharing than in providing travelers with a free place to crash for the night.
-You are, in essence, joining a clubby organization with high standards and will pay dues to match—around $65 in the U.S.
+You are, in essence, joining a clubby organization with high standards and will pay dues ranging from $49 for students to $98 for individuals.

-Hospitality Club (www.hospitalityclub.org), based in Europe, has info available in a lot of languages and is a well-run organization with a truly
+Hospitality Club, based in Europe, has info available in a lot of languages and is a well-run organization with a truly

-Here are some tips that will make things go smoothly while you take advantage of this opportunity:
+Tips to make things go smoothly while you take advantage of the homestay opportunity:

 a maximum stay period of two nights; others are open to longer stays.
 Families are often looking for someone who is not an all-night partier knocking on the door in the wee hours; others are young singles who will love to take you out clubbing.